holochain/wind-tunnel-runner/README.md

 Feel free to use any of the installation ISOs but the graphical one is easier.

-Follow the NixOS installation guide as normal, create any user you want with any password as this can all be overwritten by `Colmena` and we will only use the root account with SSH key access.
+Follow the NixOS installation guide as normal, create any user you want with any password as this user will be overwritten by `Colmena` and we will only use the root account with SSH key access.
 A graphical desktop environment is probably not needed so just select `No desktop` when asked.